-You are currently viewing Creating a Dynamic SVG Mask Effect (X Ray Effect) with JavaScript
+You are currently viewing Creating a Dynamic SVG Mask Effect with JavaScript

-Creating a Dynamic SVG Mask Effect (X Ray Effect) with JavaScript
+Creating a Dynamic SVG Mask Effect with JavaScript

 SVG (Scalable Vector Graphics) is a powerful tool for creating interactive and visually appealing web graphics.
 In this blog post, we’ll explore how to create a dynamic SVG mask effect using JavaScript.
 This effect will allow an image to reveal its underlying content as the mouse cursor moves across it.
-We’ll break down the code step by step and explain how it works.
+We’ll break down the code step by step and explain how it works, making it easy for you to implement this effect on your own website.

 <html lang="en">